HamidMusayev/Tkinter-az/README.md

 Anchors are also used to define where text is positioned relative to a reference point.
 For example, if you use `tk.CENTER` as a text anchor, the text will be centered horizontally and vertically around the reference point.
 Anchor `tk.NW` will position the text so that the reference point coincides with the northwest (top left) corner of the box containing the text.
 Anchor `tk.W` will center the text vertically around the reference point, with the left edge of the text box passing through that point, and so on.
 ### Relief-stilləri
-Widgetin Relief stili onun ekranda hansı tərəfdə yerləşdiyini təyin edir.
-Relief stilləri bunlardır:
+Widgetin Relief stili onun 3-d effektlərini təyin edir.
+Məsələn: button üçün aşağıdakı stillər var:

 <img src="https://github.com/hemidvs/Tkinter/blob/master/ww_images/relief.png?raw=true" align="center" width="400">